mayeshakader/traveller/README.md

 # ✈️ Traveller

-A Flutter-based travel UI application showcasing destination browsing, booking flow, and user profile management.
-Built as a university project (AUST, CSE) — all data is hardcoded; no backend or database is used.
+A multi-screen travel booking UI built with Flutter as part of my CSE coursework at AUST.
+The app demonstrates navigation flow, widget composition, and cross-platform deployment (Android, iOS, Web, Desktop) from a single Dart codebase.

+> UI-only prototype — all data is hardcoded, no backend.
 ---

 ## 📸 Screenshots